Redirecting Behavior: A Guide for Early Childhood Educators

 Children need to know what is expected of them to behave appropriately.
 Therefore, be clear and concise when communicating expectations to avoid confusion.

-Having a set routine will also let children know what comes next and what is expected of them throughout the day.
-A good routine helps reduce disruptive behavior as children feel more comfortable and secure when they know what to expect.
+Having a set routine lets children know what comes next throughout the day.
+A good routine helps reduce disruptive behavior because children feel more comfortable and secure when they know what to expect.
+A classroom jobs chart is also a great way to give children a visual aid of their tasks and promote responsibility.

 Model appropriate behavior